kyma-incubator/compass/components/director/cmd/scopessynchronizer/README.md

 ## Overview

-The Scopes Synchronizer Job is responsible to synchronize the scopes of OAuth clients in hydra, created for a given consumer type, in case that consumer is granted more scopes, or some scopes are removed.
+The role of the Scopes Synchronizer Job is to synchronize the scopes of OAuth clients in Hydra, which are created for a given consumer type.
+The synchronization is required when there is a change in the consumer scopes, such as, granting additional scopes or removing given scopes.

 ## Details

-The Scopes Synchronizer basic workflow is as follows:
+The basic workflow of Scopes Synchronizer is as follows:

 1. List all clients available in ORY Hydra
 2. List all system auths with OAuths (should be 1:1 mapping with above clients)